steve-forse/open_graph_previewer/README.md

 ## Development Notes

 - AI was used to scaffold and assist development of this application
-- The polling interval is set to 3 seconds — adjust in `useOpenGraphPreviews.ts`
+- Real-time updates are delivered via ActionCable — see `useOpenGraphPreviews.ts`
 - The HTTP fetcher uses a 10-second timeout and realistic User-Agent header
 - All OG tag extraction is case-insensitive on the property attribute

 ## Known Limitations

-- **Polling instead of WebSockets**: Not ideal for high-traffic production use
 - **No rate limiting**: URL submissions are not rate-limited
 - **No authentication**: The app is open to all users
 - **No pagination**: All previews are loaded at once; would need pagination at scale